Akhlaquea01/Node_MongoDb/Readme.md

 16. **pino-pretty** (^13.1.3):
    - pino-pretty is a development tool that formats Pino logs in a human-readable way.
 It provides colorized, formatted output for better readability during development.
 It automatically detects when running in a development environment and formats logs with colors, timestamps, and structured data in an easy-to-read format.
 In production, logs are output as JSON for better parsing and analysis.

+17. **@opentelemetry/api** (^1.9.0):
+   - OpenTelemetry API is the core package that provides the public API for OpenTelemetry in Node.js applications.
+It defines the interfaces and types for creating traces, spans, metrics, and context propagation.
+This package is used throughout the application to interact with OpenTelemetry instrumentation, allowing you to create custom spans, add attributes, and record exceptions for observability.

+18. **@opentelemetry/auto-instrumentations-node** (^0.67.2):
+   - Auto-instrumentations-node automatically instruments popular Node.js libraries and frameworks (Express, HTTP, MongoDB, etc.) without requiring manual code changes.
+It provides automatic tracing for HTTP requests, database queries, and other common operations, making it easy to add observability to your application with minimal configuration.
+This package is essential for automatically capturing telemetry data from Express routes and other Node.js modules.

+19. **@opentelemetry/exporter-metrics-otlp-http** (^0.208.0):
+   - This package provides an HTTP exporter for OpenTelemetry metrics using the OTLP (OpenTelemetry Protocol) format.
+It sends metrics data to observability backends like SigNoz, allowing you to monitor application performance, resource usage, and custom business metrics.
+The HTTP exporter is used to transmit metrics data to the OpenTelemetry collector or compatible backends.

+20. **@opentelemetry/exporter-trace-otlp-http** (^0.208.0):
+   - This package provides an HTTP exporter for OpenTelemetry traces using the OTLP format.
+It sends distributed tracing data to observability backends, enabling you to track requests across services, identify performance bottlenecks, and debug issues.
+The HTTP exporter transmits trace data to the OpenTelemetry collector or compatible backends like SigNoz.

+21. **@opentelemetry/resources** (^2.2.0):
+   - Resources package provides utilities for creating and managing OpenTelemetry resource attributes.
+Resources represent the entity (service, host, etc.) that produces telemetry data.
+This package helps define service metadata such as service name, version, deployment environment, and other attributes that help identify and filter telemetry data in observability platforms.

+22. **@opentelemetry/sdk-metrics** (^2.2.0):
+   - SDK Metrics provides the implementation for the OpenTelemetry Metrics API.
+It handles metric collection, aggregation, and export.
+This package is responsible for managing metric readers, exporters, and the metric collection pipeline, enabling you to collect and export application metrics (counters, gauges, histograms) to observability backends.

+23. **@opentelemetry/sdk-node** (^0.208.0):
+   - SDK Node is the main OpenTelemetry SDK package for Node.js applications.
+It provides the NodeSDK class that initializes and configures OpenTelemetry instrumentation, including trace exporters, metric readers, resource attributes, and auto-instrumentations.
+This is the core package that ties together all OpenTelemetry components and must be initialized before any application code runs.

+24. **@opentelemetry/semantic-conventions** (^1.38.0):
+   - Semantic Conventions provides standardized attribute names and values for OpenTelemetry telemetry data.
+It defines common attributes like service names, HTTP methods, status codes, database names, and more, ensuring consistency across different observability platforms.
+Using semantic conventions helps maintain compatibility and makes telemetry data more meaningful and searchable in observability tools.